cyclejs-community/component-combinators/LessonsLearnt.md

     - the connection is made through stream, EXCEPT for
       - the initial value where the connection has to be done by hand
       - OR linked to the current value of the source of truth

+# cycle stuff
+- order of drivers not predictable
+  - problem when one driver must execute after another one